 - West-Eberhard, Mary Jane, 2003.
 Developmental Plasticity and Evolution, Oxford: Oxford University Press.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 - History of Genetics, Dartmouth College, Hanover, NH (maintained by Michael Dietrich)

-- Representing Genes Project, maintained by Paul Griffiths (U. Sydney) and Karola Stotz (Indiana University)
+- Representing Genes Project, maintained by Paul Griffiths (U. Sydney) and Karola Stotz (U. Sydney)

 - A Cultural History of Heredity, Max Planck Institute for the History of Science, Berlin